One of my sewing school members was working on her dance leotard with a sweetheart neckline when she ran into minor problems sewing princess seams.

 I want to share this Sew Like A Pro™ Q&A excerpt with you featuring Elif’s new dress.
 Her sweetheart neckline, although beautiful and feminine, is one of the most difficult neckline shapes to fit because you have to fit flat fabric onto many breast and armpit curves.

-Looking at this leotard will give you solid tips on how to sew princess seams to help create a perfectly fitted sweetheart neckline on your ballroom dance, country dance or ice skating costume.
+Looking at this leotard will give you solid tips on how to sew princess seams to help create a perfectly fitted sweetheart neckline on your ballroom dance, country dance, artistic roller skating or ice skating costume.

 When you look at photos of Elif’s leotard, you notice the little ‘batwings’ of fabric that stick out on the sides of the dress.